 - Let meat rest: Don’t skip this!
 It’s when meat becomes even more juicy.

 - Save drumstick bones: I cook them with veggies and cold water to make delicious turkey stock.
-I use this pressure cooker chicken stock recipe.
+I use this Instant Pot beef bone broth recipe.

 Storing, Freezing and Reheating Tips